-The Project Structure is Type A (See Part One, Section 4 -- "Projects of OCPC").
+The Project Structure is Type C (See Part One, Section 4 -- "Projects of OCPC"), modified so that OCPC will hold the PPA directly, rather than through a LLC.

-The Host will enter into a Power Purchase Agreement (PPA) with the Owner whereby the Owner will install and operate a Renewable Energy Facility, specifically a solar array, on the Host's roof.
+The Host entered into a Power Purchase Agreement (PPA) with the Owner on August 22, 2018, whereby the Owner will install and operate a Renewable Energy Facility, specifically a solar array and battery system, at the Host's building.
 The Owner will own the Renewable Energy Facility.
-Under the PPA, the Host will purchase from the Owner all of the energy generated by the Renewable Energy Facility for Twelve years.
-The Host will prepay 100% of the purchase price for the energy.
-At the end of Twelve years of Project operation, the Host will have the option to a) renew the Agreement on terms to be agreed by the parties; b) purchase the Solar Facility at Fair Market Value; or c) have the Owner remove the Solar Facility from its premises.
+Under the PPA, the Host will purchase from the Owner all of the energy generated by the Renewable Energy Facility for Ten years.
+At the end of ten years of Project operation, the Host will have the option to a) renew the Agreement once for three years at a rate of \$0.095/kWh; b) purchase the Solar Facility at Fair Market Value; or c) have the Owner remove the Solar Facility from its premises.

-The Owner for this project is Elemental Energy, of Portland, who will also install the project.
+The Owner for this project is OCPC.
+The installer is BE Solar, of Albany.

-OCPC will use the funds raised in the Offering for the Project to lend money to the Host to allow the Host to make the prepayment for power to the Owner (the "Loan"), to pay a portion of the costs of issuance, and for certain other costs, as summarized below:
+OCPC will use the funds raised in the Offering for construction of the Project, and to pay a portion of the costs of developing the project and issuing this offering, as summarized below:

-Use Amount Raised \$31,000
+Use Amount Raised \$40,000

-Loan to Host \$31,000
+Project construction \$37,405

-OCPC Administrative Cost paid separately
+OCPC Administrative Cost \$2,595

-Total \$31,000
+Total \$40,000